GFZ German research centre for geo sciences

 GRACE Systems

-The GRACE Project is divided into five systems.
+The GRACE Project was divided into five systems.
 Each of the five systems is shortly described in the following paragraphs.

 Launch Vehicle System (LVS)